Frontend Security Vulnerabilities: Complete Guide with Examples and Prevention

 }

 CSRF attacks trick users into performing unwanted actions on applications where they're authenticated.
-This is particularly dangerous for state-changing operations.
+This is particularly dangerous for state-changing operations like money transfers or data modifications.

 Vulnerable Implementation